nodewee/mixin-sdk-python/CONTRIBUTING.md

 # How to contribute

 We'd love to accept your patches and contributions to this project.
-There are just a few small guidelines you need to follow.
+There are just a few small guidelines.

 ## Guidelines

+1. Clone this repository or download it.

+2. Prepare your environment

+    > Runtime support: Python 3.9+

+    Set up and activate virtual environment, like this:

+    ```bash
+    cd mixin-sdk-python-main
+    python3 -m venv .env

+    # for linux or mac
+    . .env/bin/activate

+    # for windows
+    # .\.env\Scripts\activate
+    ```

+3. Install dependencies:

+    `pip install -r requirements.txt`

-> Install dependencies for development environment.
+    Install dependencies for development.

     `pip install -r requirements-dev.txt`

+4. Than see "examples" folder, and run to test.

-1. Write your code
+5. Write your code

-2. Test your code

-    (If required) Add a test case for your code in `tests/` folder, and make sure it passes.

-    Use `pytest tests` to run all tests automatically.

-3. Formatting code `isort mixinsdk;black -l 88 -t py39 -t py310 mixinsdk`
+7. Formatting code `isort . && black .`

+    Rules are defined in `pyproject.toml`

-4. Update CHANGELOG.md (If need be)
+1. Update CHANGELOG.md (If need be)

-5. Bump the version number([semantic versioning](https://semver.org/)), and update the changelog.
+2. Bump the version number([semantic versioning](https://semver.org/)), and update the changelog.

     Use `bumpversion major|minor|patch`

-6. Push your code to the repository.
+3. Push your code to the repository.

     Use `git push origin main --tags` to push your code to the repository.